1930 FIFA World Cup: Goalscorers

-Source=
+There are several goals for which the statistical details are disputed.
+The goalscorers and timings used here are those of FIFA, the official record.
+Some other sources, such as RSSSF, state a different scorer, timing, or both.

 FIFA retrospective ranking

 In 1986, FIFA published a report that ranked all teams in each World Cup up to and including 1986, based on progress in the competition, overall results and quality of the opposition.
 The rankings for the 1930 tournament were as follows: